cloudmesh-community/book/chapters/pi/software.md

     $ sudo apt-get install python3
     ```

-update to current version and try out. measure time it thakes to do
+update to current version and try out. measure time it takes to do
 that, it may take a long time use time commands before and after

-make sure you use alst install
+make sure you use alt install

 *
 <https://liftcodeplay.com/2017/06/30/how-to-install-python-3-6-on-raspbian-linux-for-raspberry-pi/>